Olympus E-420 vs E-620

 |12.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

-Both the E-420 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-620 Manual.
+Further information on the features and operation of the E-420 and E-620 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-620 Manual.